 - The Bursary Committee awarded two winners for the ET bursary.
 They are Nancy Vokey from East St. Paul, MB and Meghan Maloney from Nanaimo, BC.
 There were also two winners for the Post-Secondary bursary.
 They are Maria-Jose Bouey from Toronto, ON and Carly Lindsay from Waterford, ON.

 - September 19 and 20, 2015 – Chapter Information Session and AGM in Burlington, Ontario.

 - Ostomy Canada Youth Camp was July 26 – 31, 2015.

-- The membership category of National Supporter was created.
+- The membership category of Ostomy Supporter was created.
 Other membership types were eliminated.

 - Ostomy Canada Society began to partner with CAET to investigate and publish information about ostomy reimbursement in the different provinces in Canada.

 - A media campaign through MediaPlanet and the National Post, with a 10-page feature on Digestive Wellness, launched in the March 28 edition of the National Post.